subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 ### Inferences

-From the forward selection approach we see the variables alcohol and volatile acidity as the top two variables related to the wine quality.Also there is a medium correlation between the wine quality and alcohol content.
+From the forward selection approach we see the variables alcohol and volatile acidity as the top two variables related to the wine quality.
+Also there is a medium correlation between the wine quality and alcohol content.

 -   The plot suggest that alcohol content ranging from 12%-15% are rated better.
--   The wine with higher acidity have been rated poor quality, this emphasises the fact from studies which show wine having higher acidity generally have undesirable odour as the volatile components of wine-the chemicals responsible for the many fruity, earthy aromas-become more reluctant to diffuse.Such types of wine are disliked which is also seen from the plot that wine having higher volatile acidity are rated low.
+-   The wine with higher acidity have been rated poor quality, this emphasises the fact from studies which show wine having higher acidity generally have undesirable odour as the volatile components of wine-the chemicals responsible for the many fruity, earthy aromas-become more reluctant to diffuse.
+Such types of wine are disliked which is also seen from the plot that wine having higher volatile acidity are rated low.

 ``` r
 plot(wine_train$alcohol,wine_train$quality,legend=c("high quality"),xlab = "alcohol content",ylab = "wine quality")